-University of Hawaiʻi (UH)
+University of Hawaiʻi at Mānoa

 The College of Agriculture and Mechanic Arts of the Territory of Hawaiʻi was founded in 1907 and became the University of Hawaiʻi in 1920 with the addition of the College of Arts and Sciences.
-In 1972 the original campus in the Mānoa Valley of Honolulu on the island of Oʻahu was designated as the University of Hawaiʻi at Mānoa (UH Mānoa) to distinguish it from the other units in the growing statewide University of Hawaiʻi System.
-Today UH Mānoa is the flagship unit of the ten campus UH System and the only institution of higher education in Hawaiʻi with a Carnegie Classification of R1: Doctoral Universities – Highest Research Activity.
-The University of Hawaiʻi at Mānoa is accredited by the Western Association of Schools and Colleges (WASC) Senior College and Universities Commission.
+In 1972, the original campus in the Mānoa Valley of Honolulu on the island of Oʻahu was designated as the University of Hawaiʻi at Mānoa to distinguish it from the other units in the growing statewide University of Hawaiʻi System.
+UH Mānoa is the flagship of the ten campus UH System and the only institution of higher education in Hawaiʻi with a Carnegie Classification of R1: Doctoral Universities – Very High Research Activity.
+UH Mānoa is accredited by the Western Association of Schools and Colleges (WASC) Senior College and Universities Commission.
 Professional programs are individually accredited by appropriate agencies.

-The mission of the University of Hawaiʻi System is to offer quality college and university education and training; create knowledge through research and scholarship; provide service through extension, technical assistance, and training; contribute to the cultural heritage of the community; and respond to state needs.
+The mission of the University of Hawai‘i System is to offer quality college and university education and training; create knowledge through research and scholarship; provide service through extension, technical assistance, and training; contribute to the cultural heritage of the community; and respond to state needs.
 The UH System’s special distinction is found in its Hawaiian, Asian, and Pacific orientation and international leadership role.
 Core values bind the system together: Hawai‘i's gracious spirit of aloha; collaboration and respect; academic freedom and intellectual vigor; institutional integrity and service; access, affordability, and excellence; active learning and discovery; diversity, fairness, and equity; leveraged technology; Hawaiian and Asian-Pacific advantage; innovation and empowerment; accountability and fiscal integrity; and mālama ‘āina sustainability.

 Selected Areas of Excellence